graezykev/normalise-your-git-commit-and-push/steps.md

 +  "test": "exit 1",
 ```

-Now if you try to push whatever code you'll fail because we have an `exit 1` in the command, which means the `test` process is not passed, forbiding you from pushing the `"un-test"` code to the remote repository.
+Now, if you try to push any code, you'll fail because we have an `exit 1` in the command.
+This means the `test` process is not passed, preventing you from pushing the **"un-tested"** code to the remote repository.

 ```sh
 git commit -am 'chore: [TEST-1234] test commit'& \